gkjohnson/js-struct-data-view/README.md

 - Add example for reading and writing data of varying types of structs
 - Add read and write functions to `StructArray` to avoid proxy overhead
 - Add method for reading _only_ the needed values so the overhead of reading all values is not incurred if only a single field is being used.
+- Add pointer support so an offset into the current buffer can be declared.